GuitaringEgg/CounterPyck/README.md

 Known limitations
 --------------
 - Won't support resolutions other than 1920x1080.
 Should be easy to alter
-- The code is a mess.
-The repo is a mess.
-Needs tidied before continuing
 - Needs to be focused on the dota window atm, which isn't ideal. screenshoting the entire screen maybe take too long to analyse.
 Resize?
 - Preliminary matchup analysis is odd.
 Many negative advantages.
 Need to consider the data more.
 - Will only work on dual screen monitors.
 Need to find a way to write text on top of other windows to get around that.